Korkemoms/PrettyPaint/README.md

 <a href="http://code.google.com/p/poly2tri/">poly2tri</a> and <a href="http://www.angusj.com/delphi/clipper.php">Clipper</a>.
 I have modified these libraries a little bit to make them work with GWT.

-# How to
+# How to use
 For now you must copy the source code from git if you want to try it.

-[Here](http://amsoftware.org/PrettyPaint/) are come compiled demos.
-The source code is [here](https://github.com/Korkemoms/PrettyPaint/tree/master/core/src/org/ams/testapps).

-# Stuff that is not so pretty
-Very sharp angles when combined with thick edges.
+Look at the [demo page](TESTAPPS.md) for examples.

 # License
 * PrettyPaint:  <a href="https://opensource.org/licenses/MIT">MIT license</a>
 * poly2tri: <a href="http://opensource.org/licenses/BSD-3-Clause">New BSD License</a>
 * Clipper: <a href="http://www.boost.org/LICENSE_1_0.txt">Boost Software License</a>

+Things im not happy about:
+* Very sharp angles when combined with thick edges looks bad
+* Its probably not very fast